rsksmart/devportal-1.0/tutorials/frontend/first-frontend-web3-injected.md

 ![getInfo](/assets/img/tutorials/first-frontend-web3-injected/image-10.png)

-We do not have any info stored, because we did not specify an initial value in the smart contract.
+We do not have any information stored, because we did not specify an initial value in the smart contract.

 ### Set